AnVed/Doogle_site_archive/README.md

 # Doogle_site_archive
-Project to course "Theory of data bases".
+Project for "Theory of data bases" course.
 It is the site, which includes information about playgrounds for dogs and special elements for their training in Moscow.

 Site: http://doogle.pythonanywhere.com/